w10036w/greenguardian/README.md

 GreenGuardian
 =============
-Welcome to Project Greenguardian!
+Welcome to Project Greenguardian! <br>
-This repository is created by SUN Fangzhou<w10036w@gmail.com>, owned by SUN, Li Xiang, Darren and Wei Yang for SMU IS428 Visualization Analytics Project, under Prof KAM Tin Seong <tskam@smu.edu.sg>
+This repository is created by SUN Fangzhou <w10036w@gmail.com>, owned by SUN, Li Xiang, Darren and Wei Yang for SMU IS428 Visualization Analytics Project, under Prof KAM Tin Seong <tskam@smu.edu.sg>.<br>

 View our demo at http://1-dot-crafty-shield-770.appspot.com/